North Auckland and Northland grid upgrade project: Background

 Prior to the commissioning of the NAaN project, the main route for electricity transmission into the North Auckland and Northland region was through the double-circuit 220 kV Henderson to Otahuhu via Southdown line.
 This is a high capacity line, rated to operate at 938/984 MVA (summer/winter) per circuit in normal circumstances and slightly higher during contingencies, but restricted to 915 MVA due to constraints at Henderson substation.
-There were also two double circuit 110 kV lines that run parallel to the 220 kV line via Hepburn Road (Glendene) and Mount Roskill, with one line going via Mangere.
+There were also two double circuit 110 kV lines that run parallel to the 220 kV line via Hepburn Road (Glendene) and Mount Roskill, with one line going via Māngere.
 However, these lines are of relatively low capacity and on their own could support only a very small proportion of the total load north of Mount Roskill.

 Therefore, the Henderson-Otahuhu double circuit 220 kV line represented a single mode of failure for the supply of electricity to the entire North Auckland and Northland region.
 A study of the High Impact, Low Probability (HILP) risks associated with the Henderson to Otahuhu 220 kV transmission line was included as one of the submissions made by Transpower to the Electricity Commission in early 2009, in support of the need for the NAan project.
 The line was also fast approaching capacity with the load growth, with some circuits expected to overload from 2017 during certain outages.

 The vulnerability of the transmission line was subsequently shown on 30 October 2009 at around 8:00am, when power was cut to the whole of Northland and most of the northern half of Auckland, affecting 280,000 consumers (14.5% of the country).
 A forklift carrying a shipping container accidentally hit one of the Henderson to Otahuhu circuits while the other circuit was out for maintenance, leaving the region supplied by the four low capacity 110 kV circuits.
 Power was restored to the entire region around 11:00am.